Minimising Cognitive Load To Improve Conversions

 Choices involving trade-offs that create conflict.
 Asking people to make choices that involve trading-off attributes (e.g. two different welcome packages), that lack a compelling reason to select either option creates conflict and makes decision making difficult.
 Emotionally it is not pleasant as it forces us to think about opportunity costs and the losses implicitly involved.
 Introducing a third, noticeably inferior option, provides a comparison that makes it easier for people to make decisions.

 Too many options.
 We are often told giving people choice is good for people.
-Unfortunately as the number of alternatives that we offer people increase so also the positive features associated with the discarded options accumulate.
+However, Hick’s Law tells us that as the number of alternatives that we offer people increase so also the positive features associated with the discarded options accumulate.
 People find it difficult to forget about the rejected options and choice almost always involves giving something up of value.
 Research indicates that shoppers who are shown a larger display are less likely to buy.
 Further, evidence suggests that the cumulative opportunity cost of having increased choice can result in reduced levels of satisfaction with a purchase.

 A key insight from this is that cognitive ease is a cause of feeling good, but also a consequence.
 Feeling good also leads to us to be more confident that we understand information and to judge content as truthful.
 The opposite is true with cognitive strain and not surprisingly decisions that create discomfort lead to indecision.